How Long Does It Take To Set Up A Business In The UAE (Dubai and Sharjah)

 Our packages are highly cost-effective and start from AED 5,750.
 With our flexible business packages, entrepreneurs can explore various options associated with establishing a business in the UAE.

-You can also take advantage of up to 100 visa quotas and maximise profits with zero paid-up share capital, 0% corporate and personal income tax, and 100% foreign ownership.
+You can also take advantage of up to 100 visa quotas and maximise profits with zero paid-up share capital, and 100% foreign ownership.

 SPC Free Zone (Sharjah Free Zone) is here to help with your business setup in the UAE!